Fritzi Ritz: Characters and story

 Fritzi was initially portrayed as a flapper, whose main concerns were men, clothes, cosmetics, and money.
 This is a far cry from her more-familiar image as Nancy's level-headed, responsible guardian.

 In one 1920s strip, she says she is 19 years old.
 In later decades she appears to be in her late twenties or early thirties.
 She states in the December 3, 1930, strip that she was born in New York.
 Beginning in 1923, Fritzi worked as an actress.
 Her boss, Mr. Blobbs, a short plump man with glasses, was a sometimes cheap but nice guy.
 Blobbs' last appearance was in May 1932.

 On January 2, 1933, Fritzi's niece Nancy appeared as a houseguest and eventually overtook the strip.
 During the 1930s, it is mentioned at least twice that Fritzi and Nancy live in New York City, though it is uncertain whether that means Manhattan or another borough.
 It is mentioned during the 1935 continuity when Nancy runs away from home and winds up at an Indian reservation.
 After that period, their city of residence is never mentioned again.

 By 1938, Sluggo Smith had been added and the daily was renamed Nancy with Fritzi becoming Nancy's guardian and parental figure and her portrayal in the main strip became more authoritative as she took on parental and disciplinarian responsibilities.
 In her own Sunday strip, which continued for several years after the daily strip's name change, she maintained more of her original fun-loving spirit.

 When Bushmiller died, the Nancy strip was taken over by Mark Lasky (dailies) and Al Plastino (Sundays).
 Both kept the strip and Fritzi much as Bushmiller had left her.
 When Jerry Scott took over the dailies following the death of Lasky, he gradually reduced Fritzi's appearances until, by the time he took over the Sundays as well, she was reduced to only an off-panel voice, at most.

 When Guy Gilchrist and his brother Brad took over, they re-introduced Fritzi, increasing her visibility to the point where she was equally prominent with Nancy herself.
-They re-introduced Phil Fumble and the final strip of Gilchrist's run saw Phil and Fritzi getting married.
+They also re-introduced Phil Fumble, an early boyfriend of Fritzi's, and the final strip of Gilchrist's run saw Phil and Fritzi getting married.

 Current writer/artist Olivia Jaimes rebooted the series, bringing it back to the status quo of the late Bushmiller era, albeit with a focus on modern tech.
 Fritzi is once again the unmarried guardian of Nancy, making regular appearances.